Family Worship 101

 Family Worship Is Worship

 Family worship is not merely a religious discipline; it is a meeting with the triune God in a spirit of adoration by means of three key ingredients.

 Second, families worship through singing.
 It is inescapable: God’s people sing!
-The one hundred and fifty psalms reference singing around one hundred and fifty times.
+The 150 psalms reference singing around 150 times.
 The New Testament call to admonish one another through song applies well in the context of the home (Col. 3:16).

 Third, families worship through prayer.
-Since prayer is the chief way in which we show thankfulness to God (H.C.
-Q/A 116), our prayers must be worshipful, not merely formal.
+Since prayer is the chief way in which we show thankfulness to God (see the Heidelberg Catechism, question 116), our prayers must be worshipful, not merely formal.
 Family prayers should reflect the pastoral ethos and pathos of our High Priest (John 17).